flueke/mvme/doc/sphinx/source/howto.rst

 histograms.
 Rate estimation works with statistical data that forms an exponential function.

-.. warning:: Explain what RE is supposed to do and what use it has.
-    Only works for statistical data which form an exponential function.

 In this example and MDPP-16_SCP is used but any mesytec VME module should work.
 The rate estimation is setup for channel 8 of the MDPP.